yusufsercan/Network-Security-Lab/03-MITM-and-Protocol-Behaviors/README.md

 Before executing any network-level analysis, understanding the core distinction between the underlying protocols, design flaws, and resulting threat states is essential.

+* **Man-in-the-Middle (MITM) Core Definition:**
+  * MITM is a positioning condition where an intermediary node places itself directly in the communication channel between two targets (e.g., Target Host ↔ Default Gateway).
+  * Both targets believe they are communicating directly with each other, while all request and response traffic is routed through, inspected, or modified by the intermediary.

 * **Protocol vs. Threat Chain:**
   * **ARP (Protocol):** A fundamental OSI Layer-2 communication protocol used to map IP addresses to physical MAC addresses (Not an attack).
   * **Design Vulnerability:** Complete lack of authentication.
 Devices trust and process unsolicited ARP responses without verifying matching requests.
   * **ARP Poisoning (Action):** The technique of broadcasting forged ARP packets to manipulate dynamic ARP caches across local endpoints.
-  * **MITM (Result State):** The operational condition achieved when bi-directional network traffic flows through an intermediate analyzer, enabling packet monitoring or modification.
+  * **MITM (Result State):** The operational status achieved through poisoning, forcing network traffic to flow transparently through the intermediary interface.

+---

 ### 1. Network Reconnaissance & Host Discovery